bolzon/poc-analytics-logs/README.md

-# POC Analytics Logs
+# POC JSON logs on k8s 🐋

-This is a simple sample Python application intended to run inside a k8s cluster and generate analytics logs and tracing during its processing in JSON format.
+This is a simple sample Python application intended to run inside a k8s cluster and generate JSON logs and tracing during its processing.

-Clone the repository and deploy the application into your k8s cluster by running:
+Deploy the application into your k8s cluster by running:

 ```sh
 $ kubectl apply -f app-manifest.yml